asvspoof-challenge/asvspoof5/evaluation-package/README.md

 1. Track 1

-Calucate minDCF, CLLR, and EER by giving one cm score file
+Calculate minDCF, CLLR, and EER by giving one cm score file
 ```
 python evaluation.py --m p1 --cm cm_score_file
 ```

 2. Track 2

-Calucate a-DCF, min t-DCF, and t-EER by giving cm score file (and asv score file for min t-DCF and t-EER) To compute a-DCF, `pip install a_dcf` will install the package.
+Calculate a-DCF, min t-DCF, and t-EER by giving cm score file (and asv score file for min t-DCF and t-EER) To compute a-DCF, `pip install a_dcf` will install the package.
 For further details, please check [([Github](https://github.com/shimhz/a_DCF))].
 ```